BjarkeHautop/bayesSSM/README.md

 $N$ particles to approximate the likelihood and then uses these particles to perform MCMC sampling of the parameters $\theta$.
-The implementation automatically tunes the number of particles and the proposal distribution for the parameters, which can be modified by `default_tune_control`.
+The implementation automatically tunes the number of particles and the proposal distribution for the parameters.
+The control of the tuning can be modified by the argument `tune_control`.